Get the FREE one-click dictionary software for Windows

 1. Act as or like a clown

-- clown around, antic [archaic]
+- clown around [informal], antic [archaic]

-Derived forms: clowns, clowned, clowning
+Derived forms: clowned, clowns, clowning

 Type of: boofhead [Austral, informal], charlie [Brit, informal], comedian, comic, diddy [Brit, informal], dill [Austral, NZ, informal], drongo [Austral, NZ, informal], fool, funnyman, galah [Austral, informal], jest, joke, juggins [Brit, informal], jughead [N. Amer, informal], mampara [S.Africa, informal], meathead [informal], moegoe [S.Africa, informal], muggins [Brit, informal], nit [Brit, informal], sap [N. Amer, informal], tomfool